 I completed my PhD in Linguistics at the University of Connecticut in 2013, followed by postdoctoral fellowships in the Laboratoire de Sciences Cognitives et Psycholinguistique (LINGUAE group) at the Ecole Normale Supérieure and the Centre for Excellence in Cognition and its Disorders at Macquarie University.
 From 2017-2021, I was a Senior Research Fellow in Education & Work: Access, Equity and Pathways at Western Sydney University in the Office of the Pro Vice-Chancellor (Research & Innovation).

-I am also an Associate Editor at Glossa: a journal of general linguistics.
+Since 2020, I have been an Associate Editor at Glossa: a journal of general linguistics.

 Email: lyn.tieu ( at ) utoronto.ca